Agent Simulation Synthetic Data Generation#

-Detection and tracking people in various environments offer tremendous amount of value in many industries.
-Retail stores benefit from the intelligence of customer traffic, customer trip patterns to design higher revenue driven floor plans, to run more detailed and frequent promotion events, and to improve customer shopping experience.
-Manufacturers and warehouse operators optimize the interior layout and improve the throughput from the quantitative understanding of worker’s operation routines and potential workflow bottlenecks.
-As humans and robots collaborating in the same space becomes common, making sure both the workspace safety and the workspace efficiency at the same time is challenging.
-To realize the aforementioned domain goals, collecting real world data to train people detection and tracking models for different environments is costly and not scalable.
+Detection and tracking people in various environments offers a tremendous amount of value in many industries.
+Retail stores benefit from understanding customer traffic and customer trip patterns.
+The intelligence is used to influence the design of higher revenue driven floor plans, to run more detailed and frequent promotion events, and to improve customer shopping experience.
+Manufacturers and warehouse operators can use the generated dat to optimize the interior layout and improve the throughput from the quantitative understanding of worker’s operation routines and potential workflow bottlenecks.
+As human and robot collaboration in the same space becomes common, ensuring workspace safety and efficiency, at the same time, is challenging.
+Typically, collecting real world data to train people detection and tracking models for different environments is costly and not scalable.

 ORA provides the following templates for how to customize a simulation with new environments, new characters, and new animations:

-2. High data quality and realism: leveraging Omniverse high quality sim-ready assets, flexible human animation backend, precision-built robot physics engine, and optimized Omniverse rendering engine, ORA produces ever-improving realistic imagery and 100% accurate annotations which formulate high quality data which is essential to efficiently training AI models.
+2. High data quality and realism: leveraging Omniverse high quality sim-ready assets, flexible human animation backend, precision-built robot physics engine, and optimized Omniverse rendering engine, ORA produces ever-improving realistic imagery and 100% accurate annotations, to formulate high quality data, which is essential to efficiently training AI models.

 3. Integration and compatibility: ORA is a Kit extension in Omniverse.
-It leverages omni.anim.graph, omni.anim.navigation, omni.replicator, omni.isaac.core just to name a few.
-Such design ensures the compatibility of ORA with the rest of Omniverse ecosystem.
+It leverages omni.anim.graph, omni.anim.navigation, omni.replicator, omni.isaac.core.
+Its design ensures the compatibility of ORA with the rest of the Omniverse ecosystem.

 Prior to enabling this extension, read What Is Isaac Sim? to learn about Isaac Sim and follow Installation to install Isaac Sim.